jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We have tailbones and no tails.
 It's a leftover from a by gone age.

 Your old identities are similar.
-Artifical selection that has purpose only if we decide it does.
+Artificial selection that has purpose only if we decide it does.
 They could be important.
 There is nothing wrong with enjoying music festival with a large crowd or reading history.
 But these can't select you for success.
 How could radiation, cold, heat, affect you differently because you like goth music over rock.

 If one music motivates you to exercise, grow healthy food, install solar panels, great.
 But it's turning disorder into order that passes the test, no the calls of the lifeforms.

-Let me ask is a different way.
+Let me ask in a different way.

 Do you think a tiger wants to be orange?

-A tiger's orange with stripes are unique an cool, but that's not who they want to be.
+A tiger's orange with stripes are unique a cool, but that's not who they want to be.
 It's who the coach said could have the job.
-Grazers needs to be held in check or they would devour their ecoystem to their own demise.
+Grazers need to be held in check or they would devour their ecosystem to their own demise.
 Therefore catching enough grazers to keep them in check is the job for a predator.
 And deer can't see red or orange.

 Orange is the uniform of the tiger's predator job.
 If deer ever see red, tigers would need a new uniform.
 The tiger identity is relative to the needs, wants, and abilities of the ecosystem in which it lives.

+We didn't choose to be technological beings—the environment selected for it.
+Technology became our "uniform" for the job of survival.

+The rest is noise and tailbones.

 Learning to speak was my job.
 Learning the insurance rules and regulations was my job.
 Adapting tools to shut that f'in bell up is a job.